Cellulitis: Causes

 Cellulitis is usually, but not always, caused by bacteria that enter and infect the tissue through breaks in the skin.
 Group A Streptococcus and Staphylococcus are the most common causes of the infection and may be found on the skin as normal biota in healthy individuals.

 About 80% of cases of Ludwig's angina, or cellulitis of the submandibular space, are caused by dental infections.
-Mixed infections, due to both aerobes and anaerobes, are commonly associated with this type of cellulitis.
+Mixed infections, both aerobic and anaerobic bacteria, are commonly associated with this type of cellulitis.
 Typically, this includes alpha-hemolytic streptococci, staphylococci, and bacteroides' groups.

 Predisposing conditions for cellulitis include an insect or spider bite, blistering, an animal bite, tattoos, pruritic (itchy) skin rash, recent surgery, athlete's foot, dry skin, eczema, injecting drugs (especially subcutaneous or intramuscular injection or where an attempted intravenous injection "misses" or blows the vein), pregnancy, diabetes, and obesity, which can affect circulation, as well as burns and boils, although debate exists as to whether minor foot lesions contribute.
 Occurrences of cellulitis may also be associated with the rare condition hidradenitis suppurativa or dissecting cellulitis.

-The appearance of the skin assists a doctor in determining a diagnosis.
-A doctor may also suggest blood tests, a wound culture, or other tests to help rule out a blood clot deep in the veins of the legs.
+The appearance of the skin assists in determining a diagnosis.
+Blood tests, a wound culture, or other tests may be carried out to help rule out a blood clot deep in the veins of the legs.
 Cellulitis in the lower leg is characterized by signs and symptoms similar to those of a deep vein thrombosis, such as warmth, pain, and swelling (inflammation).

 Reddened skin or rash may signal a deeper, more serious infection of the inner layers of skin.
 Once below the skin, the bacteria can spread rapidly, entering the lymph nodes and the bloodstream and spreading throughout the body.
-This can result in influenza-like symptoms with a high temperature and sweating or feeling very cold with shaking, as the affected person cannot get warm.
+This can result in influenza-like symptoms, with a high temperature and sweating or feeling very cold with shaking, as the affected person cannot get warm.

 In rare cases, the infection can spread to the deep layer of tissue called the fascial lining.
-Necrotizing fasciitis, also called by the media "flesh-eating bacteria", is an example of a deep-layer infection.
-It is a medical emergency.
+Necrotizing fasciitis, also called by the media "flesh-eating bacteria", is an example of a deep-layer infection; it is a medical emergency.